Obtaining Housing

 Students who have a need for special accommodations in their housing (ie. handicapped accessibility, air conditioning, etc.) because of a medical or other condition must complete a Housing Accommodations Request form.
 For information and the necessary form please go to Special Housing Accommodations or contact the Office of Residential Life.

-Assignments for incoming freshmen and transfer students are made according to the date a student's confirmation deposit is received.
+Assignments for incoming first-year and transfer students are made according to the date a student's confirmation deposit is received.
 A small number of students have been tripled in past years when demand has exceeded available space.
 It is to an incoming student's advantage to submit the confirmation deposit as early as possible.
-In addition to the Confirmation Deposit, new students requiring housing must pay a Room Deposit before being assigned to a living space.
+In addition to the Confirmation Deposit, new students requiring housing complete an on-line Housing Agreement before being assigned to a living space.

-All first year students live in one of three designated freshman residence areas in Asbury, Skeath, or Wesley Halls.
-The floors are co-ed by wing with an upperclass Resident Advisor (RA) for each wing.
-Freshmen are assigned a room by Residential Life staff but may choose a roommate if they wish.
+All first-year students live in one of three designated first-year residence areas in Asbury, Skeath, or Wesley Halls.
+The floors are co-ed by wing with an upperclass Resident Assistant (RA) for each wing.
+First-year students are assigned a room by Residential Life staff but may choose a roommate if they wish.
 Responses from the Housing Agreement will be used to match residents based on expressed preferences.

 Returning Students (Upperclass) Housing Assignment

-A variety of living options are available to upperclass students.
-Three of the residence halls - Crever, Rich and Williams - consist of two-room suites accomodting 2-3 residents per room, which share a bathroom.
-Crever and Rich Halls also have a limited number of rooms accomodating 2-4 residents, which have a private bath.
-Single room living with a shared bathroom is offered in Forrest Hall.
-Wesley Hall is co-ed by wing and has rooms accommodating 2-4 students with gender specific community bathrooms on each wing.
-There are special interest (Choice) floors available including Creative Arts, LIFE (Living In a substance Free Environment), and fraternity or sorority.
+A variety of living options are available to currently enrolled students and can be selected through the Housing Lottery process each spring.
+Four of the residence halls - Crever, Forrest, Rich and Williams - consist of two-room suites accommodating 1-4 residents per room, which share and are connected by a bathroom.
+Crever and Rich Halls also have a limited number of rooms accommodating 2-4 residents, which have a private bath.
+Wesley Hall 2nd and 3rd floors will house "Affinity" clusters in 2-4 resident suites with their own "in-suite" bathroom.
+There are special interest (Choice) floors available including Creative Arts, and fraternity or sorority.
 For qualified students, the College offers several College Apartments and The Commons (apartment style living) within a block of campus.

 Check In